Need Some Inspiration? Try Our Open Door Shows…

 These Open Door shows are completely free to join and open to absolutely everyone.
 You’re welcome to submit any questions you may have during the show and the guys will do their best to help.
 Check back here to watch recordings of previous shows, and to register for the next live show.
 We look forward to seeing you on the next one!

-The next live webinar will take place at 7.00pm this coming Tuesday 2nd June.
+The next show will be taking place at 7.00pm this coming Tuesday 7th July.
 To join us live, simply click the button below.

 Watch our previous Open Door shows below:

 Open Door #15

 Asbestos and Japanese Knotweed are rarely at the front of every developer’s mind when it comes to planning a project, yet they can so easily catch you out.
 Alec Smith from Artisan Environmental gives us a fascinating insight into how these two nasties can derail developers, and critically, what you can do about it!